kubernetes/community/communication/slack-guidelines.md

 ### Private Channels

 We offer private channels on the Kubernetes Slack extremely sparingly.
-The only private channels we currently support involve community-owned softwaresecurity or community moderation in some way.
+The only private channels we currently support involve community-owned software security or community moderation in some way.
 Unless supported by a Kubernetes SIG or the Steering Committee, requests for a private channel will be treated with skepticism.